organisciak/dissertation/document/3_apriori.md

 ### Task Flow

-To see identify areas of crowdsourced task design, let's establish the common design pattern that we are working within.
+Before proposing the variations of designing the microblogging task to be studied, let's first establish the space within which we are working.

 Commonly, a worker goes through the following steps: